 |Extra tools are in the two green totes.
 My stamps are in the wicker basket.|

 |One bin is for foam stamps and the other contains punches.|

 How did you make out on Challenge #4.
 I actually downsized my tool tote quite a bit.
 I guess I just stuff everything in there even if I just use it once a year.
 In fact, that is the secret to downsizing my readily-available-on-my-desk tote . . . everything that is only used once in a blue moon has been containerized.
 While it is all still available, it is out of the way until I need it . . . which will be when there is another blue moon.
 I was actually surprised at how few markers I threw out.

 I'm ready for Challenge #5:

 Stickers, diecuts, and rub-ons are some of the hardest things to organize because the different sizes and shapes pose many challenges.
-Rub-ons present their own challenges because if they aren't stored properly, they stick to each other and then they are useless.
+Rub-ons present their own challenges because if they aren't stored properly, they stick to each other, damaging precious supplies.

 PURGE: Throw out the TRASH pile.
 Bag up, and assign a price and your initials to the SELL pile and put them directly into the garage sale box.
 Make immediate arrangements to rid yourself of the DONATE items.

 ASSIGN: The KEEP items need to be divided into categories that make sense to you: by colour, by manufacturer, theme, size, or type.